Mental Health Facilities Billings, MT

 Yellowstone Behavioral Health Center - 67.3 miles from Billings, MT

 Yellowstone Behavioral Health Center is a mental health facility in Powell, WY, located at 627 Wyoming Avenue, in the 82435 zip code.
-Yellowstone Behavioral Health Center provides telemedicine/telehealth and outpatient treatment.
-Yellowstone Behavioral Health Center provides psychotropic medication, cognitive behavioral therapy and activity therapy to seniors 65 or older, young adults and adults.
+Yellowstone Behavioral Health Center provides outpatient treatment and telemedicine/telehealth.
+Yellowstone Behavioral Health Center provides psychotropic medication, group therapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and young adults.
 Yellowstone Behavioral Health Center also supports children/adolescents with serious emotional disturbance.
-Some other services available at Yellowstone Behavioral Health Center include intensive case management, mentoring/peer support/consumer-run services and case management.
+Some other services available at Yellowstone Behavioral Health Center include psychosocial rehabilitation services, case management and education services.

 Learn More